25 minutes. That’s how long it takes most people to get back on track after a distraction.

 We all know the feeling of tackling work that seems never ending.

-If you’re struggling to work your way through a task, try breaking it down into smaller chunks that are achievable within a 15 minute window.
+Here’s the trick: if you’re struggling to complete a task or get started on a project, try breaking it down into smaller chunks that are achievable within a 15 minute window.

-Michelle says: “Not only does this make tasks seem more manageable but you get a great buzz and sense of achievement four times an hour - win, win!”
+As Michelle says: “Not only does this make tasks seem more manageable, but you also get a great buzz and sense of achievement four times an hour - win, win!”

 - Take a break

-Take 5 to stretch, jump, walk, run, lunge... or whatever gets your blood circulating - and enjoy some precious time away from your desk (or dining room table) to give your head some space.
+Take five to stretch, jump, walk, run, lunge... or whatever gets your blood circulating - and enjoy some precious time away from your desk (or dining room table) to give your head some time to decompress.

-If you’re not up for taking a physical break, Michelle suggests mindfulness meditation, suggesting: “Simply focus on your breath and being present.
+If you’re not up for taking a physical break, Michelle suggests mindfulness meditation: “Simply focus on your breathing and being present.
 Lock out the stress, tune out of any hectic thoughts and simply be.”

 - Snack on energy boosting food

-Sadly we’re not advising to down entire packets of your favourite snacks (but no judging here, you do you).
+Sadly, we’re not exactly advising you to down entire packets of your favourite processed snacks (but no judgement here, you do you).

-Try nuts, seeds, or chocolate which increase serotonin levels that promote calmness and phenylethylamine for stimulation.
 For the ultimate healthy brain-food snack, chomping on raw carrots will fill up your glucose reserves - something our brains rely on to function at their best.
 Pair it with a yummy dip like hummus or tzatziki so that you can feel full for longer (meaning you won’t be distracted by hunger pangs later on).

-Why?
-Michelle explains that the colour green reminds us of nature, relieves tiredness and boosts creativity.
+As Michelle explains, that “the colour green reminds us of nature, relieves tiredness and boosts creativity.”